jujufugh/jujufugh.github.io/security-main/database/advanced/aso-aco/aco/aco_row_index.md

 * A LiveLabs Cloud account and assigned compartment
 * The IP address and instance name for your DB19c Compute instance
 * Successfully logged into your LiveLabs account
+* Completed Lab: Oracle Transparent Data Encyrption (TDE)

 ## Task 1: Compression Advisor to estimate the segment compression ratio